IskanderVnc/ezwh-management-system-backend/README.md

 The client was already implemented and given by the professor of the course and was then used just for simple testing.

 ## Repository content
-All the documentation generated along the entire software engineering process and all its step and the code (especially the backend) used.
+All the documentation generated along the entire software engineering process and all its step and the code (client+server) used.